SleepyFanjo/computor/README.md

 # computor

-Just a simple equation solver
+Just a simple equation solver<br/>
 Made with love